Malignant hyperthermiaHyperthermia - malignant; Hyperpyrexia - malignant

-Malignant hyperthermia is disease passed down through families that causes a fast rise in body temperature (fever) and severe muscle contractions when the affected person gets general anesthesia.
+Malignant hyperthermia is a disease that causes a fast rise in body temperature and severe muscle contractions when someone with the disease gets general anesthesia .
+It is passed down through families.

-It may occur with muscle diseases such as multiminicore myopathy and central core disease.
+It may occur with some other inherited muscle diseases, such as multiminicore myopathy and central core disease.

 - Dark brown urine